Wagner chief admits to founding Russian troll farm sanctioned for meddling in US elections - KTVZ

 “I react with pleasure,” Prigozhin said in the statement.
 “I’ve never just been the financier of the Internet Research Agency.
 I invented it, I created it, I managed it for a long time.
 It was founded to protect the Russian information space from boorish aggressive propaganda of anti-Russian narrative from the West.”

-The US Treasury Department sanctioned the Internet Research Agency (IRA) in 2018, accusing it of having “created and managed a vast number of fake online personas that posed as legitimate US persons to include grassroots organizations, interest groups, and a state political party on social media.”
+The US Treasury Department sanctioned the IRA in 2018, accusing it of having “created and managed a vast number of fake online personas that posed as legitimate US persons to include grassroots organizations, interest groups, and a state political party on social media.”

 “Through this activity, the IRA posted thousands of ads that reached millions of people online.
 The IRA also organized and coordinated political rallies during the run-up to the 2016 election, all while hiding its Russian identity.
 Further, the IRA unlawfully utilized personally identifiable information from US persons to open financial accounts to help fund IRA operations.”